pytorch/pytorch/docs/source/export.rst

 By default ``torch.export`` will trace the program assuming all input shapes are **static**, and specializing the exported program to those dimensions.
-However, some dimensions, such as a batch dimension, are not expected to not be the same all the time.
+However, some dimensions, such as a batch dimension, can be dynamic and vary from run to run.
 Such dimensions must be marked dynamic using the :func:`torch.export.dynamic_dim` API, and passed into :func:`torch.export.export` through the ``constraints`` argument.
 An example: